 Scale-out pods

-Multi-threading is disabled in this scale-optimized class.
-This platform is suitable for processing data logs, deploying containerized microservices, and running large Java applications at scale.
+This scale-optimized class disables multi-threading.
+This platform is suitable for processing data logs, deploying containerized microservices, and running large-scale Java applications.

 Credit: Pricing for GKE Autopilot mode’s scale-out pods in the Oregon region